Your Ultimate Capsule Wardrobe Shopping Guide

 The Oversized Button-Down

 Whether you nab a vintage linen number from the men's section of your local thrift shop or borrow from your dad/brother/boyfriend, an oversized button-down shirt will last forever.
-Wear over turtlenecks or under oversized knits in winter and over slip dresses, swimsuits and tucked into Bermuda shorts come summer.
+Wear over turtlenecks or under oversized knits in winter and over slip dresses, swimsuits, and tucked into Bermuda shorts come summer.

 The Black Ankle Boot